 With the introduction of this new structure a new league executive committee was formed to oversee the league during this transition year and they continue to work tirelessly in the background to ensure the league is as strong as possible.
 Taking on board feedback from clubs and players through the NCPS, changes to formats, start and finish times have been introduced to improve player experience and reduce the number of people dropping out of the game.

-Please click here for more details about the league including results from the 2015 season.
+Please click here for more details about the league.

 A Sunday senior competition catering for clubs from Leicestershire, Lincolnshire and Nottinghamshire.
 The league caters for players of all abilities and has recently following it’s AGM adapted to meet the needs to clubs and players.